Sathischandra Edirisinghe: Notable works - both as producer and actor

-Career as a director
+Stage and film directing

-In 1963, he started his first direction and production of stage dramas with the play Baka Thapas.
-Out of 20 stage plays he acted, six of them were his production and direction.
-In 1964 he produced second stage play, Atthikka Mal Pipila, with his own script.
-He produced another four stage dramas – Hotabari Yuddae based on George Orwell's Animal Farm, Thahanchi, Sokkano Rajano and Apaya Avurudu.
+In 1963, Edirisinghe started his first direction and production of stage dramas with the play Baka Thapas.
+Out of 20 stage plays he acted in, six of them were his production and direction.
+In 1964 he produced a second stage play, Atthikka Mal Pipila, with his own script.
+He produced another four stage dramas—Hotabari Yuddae, based on George Orwell's Animal Farm, Thahanchi, Sokkano Rajano and Apaya Avurudu.

 Edirisinghe began directing films in 1973.
 His first cinematic direction came through Matara Aachchi in 1973.
 The film featured his brother Sunil Edirisinghe as a singer, Wally Nanayakkara as lyricist, and Victor Ratnayake as music director.

-Not only in cinema, he has produced eleven television serials of which he directed seven.
-In 2019, he was honored with Janabhimani Honorary Award at the Bandaranaike Memorial International Conference Hall.
+Edirisinghe has produced eleven television serials, of which he directed seven.
+In 2019, he was honored with the Janabhimani Honorary Award at the Bandaranaike Memorial International Conference Hall.

 Beyond acting

-In 1965, he was attached with Ceylon Transport of Bus (CTB) as a clerk.
-After the marriage and few years of work, he resigned from CTB and joined to Mahaweli Authority in 1986.
+In 1965, Edirisinghe was attached to Ceylon Transport of Bus (CTB) as a clerk.
+After the marriage and a few years of work, he resigned from CTB and joined Mahaweli Authority in 1986.
 In the authority, he served as the Manager in Cultural Affairs from 1986 to 1998.

 In 2008, Edirisinghe was invited to take the position of Consultant in Cultural Affairs in the Ministry of Irrigation.

-He is an author who published many books such as Apa Sathu Minimuthu, Kata Wata Kara Weta ,and Jalaya Saha Minisa.
-He has written nearly 25 books, where Eight books for children.

-Edirisinghe went with a script writer to Kuwait in 1990 for a stage drama.
-During that period, Sadaam Hussein captured Iran and the crew were stuck there for 47 days in the Middle East.
-After 47 days, they came back to Sri Lanka.
-A felicitation ceremony titled Sathischandra Edirisinghe in Retrospect was held on 16 January 2011 at 6 pm at Kularatne hall in Ananda College Maradana organised by Telemakers Guild.
+Edirisinghe was an author with several published works, such as Apa Sathu Minimuthu, Kata Wata Kara Weta, and Jalaya Saha Minisa.
+He wrote nearly 25 books, eight of which were children's literature.
+He went with a scriptwriter to Kuwait in 1990 for a stage drama.
+During that period, Sadaam Hussein captured control of Kuwait, and the crew was stuck there for 47 days in the Middle East, after which they returned to Sri Lanka.
+A felicitation ceremony titled Sathischandra Edirisinghe in Retrospect was held on January 16, 2011, at 6pm at Kularatne Hall in Ananda College Maradana, which was organized by Telemakers Guild.

-During a family trip to Ella, Badulla in January 2019, gold jewellery and cash worth nearly Rs.189,000 had been stolen from the family.
-Police said that the thief might have entered the room through a window as one of the windows was opened.
+During a family trip to Ella, Badulla, in January 2019, gold jewellery and cash worth nearly Rs.189,000 were stolen from the family.
+Police said that the thief might have entered the room through a window, as one of the windows was opened.